 About the author

-Benjamin R. Young is an Assistant Professor in Cyber Leadership & Intelligence at Dakota State University.
-He was a postdoctoral fellow in Strategy & Policy at the U.S Naval War College from 2018-2019 and received his PhD in 2018 from George Washington University.
-He was also a member of the 2018-2019 CSIS NextGen Korea Scholars Program.
+Benjamin R. Young is an Assistant Professor in Homeland Security & Emergency Preparedness at Virginia Commonwealth University.
+He has previously taught at Dakota State University and the U.S Naval War College.
+He received his PhD in 2018 from George Washington University and was also a member of the 2018-2019 CSIS NextGen Korea Scholars Program.
 His research primarily revolves around East Asian studies, Cold War international history, security studies, and international relations.

 "By calling attention to relations with the Third World as a critical component of North Korea's developing national identity, Guns, Guerillas, and the Great Leader offers a significant and refreshing contribution to understanding the historical development of North Korea that moves beyond the familiar narrative of an emerging state situated amongst China and the Soviet Union in the Cold War context."